 product variants

 AI models are increasingly answering shopping questions in a very specific way.
-Users no longer ask only about a brand, but about solving a particular problem.
+A user no longer asks only about a brand, but about a solution to a specific problem.

 Examples of such questions: